Note

 What if my users send a secure PIN with the print job?

-As answered in the previous question, secure release with QR code still works with secure PIN, but it will require the end-user to go through two flows before they get their print job.
-It is not recommended to enable secure release with QR code with printers that already have other secure release mechanisms enabled.
+Secure release with QR code still works with secure PIN, but it will require the end-user to go through both the release flows before they get their print job, i.e. users will first need to release the job using one of the supported methods for secure release (QR code, badge tap etc.) and then release the job using PIN at the printer.
+It is not recommended to enable secure release with QR code with printers that already have secure PIN printing enabled.

 If a user’s phone camera is not working, is there an alternative?